Lifeline Frequently asked questions

 If you need further assistance, please call Access Wireless Customer Care at 1-866-594-3644.

-What should I do if I don't receive my minutes?
+What should I do if I do not receive my monthly allotment?

 When will I receive my Lifeline benefit each month?

-What if I need additional service on my Access Wireless account?
+What if I need to add additional talk, text, and data on my Access Wireless account?

 From Your Phone: